-If a student or employee under the age of 18 years old is reported missing, his/her parents or legal guardian will be notified.
+In the event that a student or employee under the age of 18 years old is reported missing, his/her parents or legal guardian will be notified.
 Efforts will be made to ensure confidentiality of missing person reports.

 Student and Personal Conduct Policy and Prohibition Against Harassment: